Social Distancing Guidelines for Covid-19

 - Wear a face covering (mask) when needed.
-Use a cloth covering with at least 2 layers.
+The covering may be a disposable non-medical mask or a cloth covering.
+A cloth covering should have at least 2 layers.
 You can also create layers by putting a cloth covering over a disposable non-medical mask.
 Cover your mouth and your nose.
-You may need to wear the covering on mass transit, such as a bus or the subway.
-You may also need to wear it while you travel on an airplane.

 What else can I do to lower the risk for COVID-19?

 - Wash your hands often throughout the day.
 Use soap and water whenever possible.
 Wash for at least 20 seconds.
 Dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Teach children how to wash their hands and use hand sanitizer.

 - Cover sneezes and coughs.
 Turn your face away and cover your mouth and nose with a tissue.
 Throw the tissue away.
 Use the bend of your arm if a tissue is not available.
 Then wash your hands with soap and water or use hand sanitizer.
 Teach children how to cover a cough or sneeze.